 Responsible AI innovation is a continuous process, not a set target.
-Carrying out AI innovation responsibly means adhering to principles of good policing, following and implementing AI ethics, and respecting human rights law, all with the aim of maximizing the benefits and minimizing the harms resulting from integrating AI systems into law enforcement.
+Carrying out AI innovation responsibly means adhering to principles of good policing, following, and implementing AI ethics, and respecting human rights law, all with the aim of maximizing the benefits and minimizing the harms resulting from integrating AI systems into law enforcement.
 It requires involvement and commitment from all relevant stakeholders, as well as appropriate knowledge, structures, procedures, and organizational and technical measures to ensure that the highest standards for good governance, due diligence, and accountability are met.
 The AI Toolkit includes several resources that aim to guide law enforcement agencies throughout this process.
 The Principles for Responsible AI Innovation are the cornerstone of this guidance.

 Because of the characteristics of AI systems and the particularities of the law enforcement context, diverse and complex ethical and human rights-related questions arise at each stage of the AI life cycle and regardless of the extent to which a specific agency is engaged with AI systems.
-The Principles for Responsible AI Innovation provide law enforcement agencies with a framework that can be used to navigate these issues.
+The principles for responsible AI innovation provide law enforcement agencies with a framework that can be used to navigate these issues.

 More specifically, these principles help law enforcement - and secondary stakeholders such as external developers - to ensure that the ethical concerns and potential negative impact on human rights arising from AI systems are identified and eliminated or sufficiently mitigated at an early stage.
 To this end, they establish five core principles by which agencies can guide and evaluate their actions: Lawfulness, Minimization of Harm, Human Autonomy, Fairness and Good Governance.
+Learn more about this in the Principles for Responsible AI Innovation.

-As human rights law and AI ethics are fundamental pillars of the Principles for Responsible AI Innovation, agencies should understand the essential concepts of ethics and human rights law as well as having a basic knowledge of AI.
+As human rights law and AI ethics are fundamental pillars of the principles for responsible AI innovation, agencies should understand the essential concepts of ethics and human rights law as well as having a basic knowledge of AI.